 In this week’s ShipTech newsletter, we have insight from Ian Lewis into the development of digital technologies that are supporting ship management firms.
 It forms part of our Ship Management special report.
 Unsurprisingly, artificial intelligence is high on the list.

-I delve into a comprehensive report that came out this week on the costs and challenges of using onboard carbon capture systems on ships to enable them to still use fuel oils and marine diesel, but need to store and offload the CO2.
+I delve into a comprehensive report that came out this week on the costs and challenges of using onboard carbon capture systems on ships to enable them to still use fuel oils and marine diesel, and the need to store and offload the CO2.

-Also, I have been in discussions with naval architects about how ship designs need to take into account more extreme weather conditions.
-It is less to do with rogue waves and more to do with significant wave height changing and how that impacts risk.
+Also, I have been discussing with naval architects about how ship designs need to take into account more extreme weather conditions.
+It is less to do with rogue waves and more to do with significant wave height changing and how that affects risk.

-And finally, is the idea of building LNG-carrying submarines Russia’s latest idea to avoid sanctions or a legitimate possibility?
-Read Lucy Hines story to find out.
+Finally, is the idea of building LNG-carrying submarines Russia’s latest idea to avoid sanctions, or a legitimate possibility?
+Read Lucy Hine’s story to find out.

 Craig Eason, technology editor